zentralopensource/zentral/docs/apps/inventory.md

 * required permissions:
 	* `inventory.view_machinesnapshot`
 * optional parameter:
-	* `source`: The name of an inventory source.
+	* `source_name`: The name of an inventory source.
 Only machine snapshots collected via this source will be included in the export.

 Use this endpoint to trigger a machine snapshots export task.
 The result of this task will be a Zip archive containing a JSONL file for each source.